Getting started (the

 Whenever you see specific mentions of GitHub, refer to the RepoBee and GitLab section for how this translates to use with GitLab.

 The basic workflow of RepoBee is best described by example.
 In this section, I will walk you through how to set up a target organization with master and student repositories by showing every single step I would perform myself.
 The basic workflow can be summarized in the following steps:

 - Verify settings.

-There is more to RepoBee, such as opening/closing issues, updating student repos and cloning repos in batches, but here we will just look at the bare minimum to get started.
-Now, let’s delve into these steps in greater detail.
+This should leave you with enough knowledge to use the rudimentary features of RepoBee.
+There is much more to RepoBee, such as opening/closing issues, updating student repos and cloning repos in batches.
+This is covered in later sections, but you don’t necessarily need to go through the entire guide in one go.
+Now, let’s delve into the above steps in greater detail.

 Create an organization¶

 This is an absolutely necessary pre-requisite for using RepoBee.